 Gentle movement, massage, or lymphatic support aids liver detox efficiency and prevents stagnation.

 Aggressive detox protocols can overwhelm the body, especially if the gut isn’t ready.
-Forcing Phase I activity without adequate Phase II support creates more cellular damage than benefit.
+Forcing Phase I activity without adequate Phase II support can create more cellular damage than benefit.

 Slow, steady support allows detox to happen efficiently without creating additional stress.
 Most liver-support protocols run for 3–6 months initially, with ongoing maintenance as needed based on individual response and exposure levels.